Why Stable Prices Are Important

 If your salary remained the same, the sudden change in prices would likely generate a lot of uncertainty and anxiety, said Paulina Restrepo-Echavarria, a St. Louis Fed senior economist.
-She explained the importance of stable prices for everyday consumers in a 2-minute video, which is included at the end of this post.
+She explained the importance of stable prices for everyday consumers in a 2-minute video.

 “You don’t want the prices of the regular goods that you’re buying in your everyday life to be changing around,” Restrepo-Echavarria said.

 Ensuring that consumers and firms don’t face that uncertainty is important.
 It’s so important that price stability is one of the economic goals Congress assigned to the Federal Reserve as part of the central bank’s “dual mandate.”
 (The other is maximum employment.)

 Two definitions in the Econ Ed at the St. Louis Fed glossary help lay it out: